Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Product transparency in building materials.

-Requirements: Manufacturers must disclose product ingredients and source locations.
+What are the Requirements: Manufacturers must disclose product ingredients and source locations.
 Certification requires full transparency on materials and their environmental impact.

-Description: Declare certifies building products that provide full disclosure of ingredients and promote sustainable construction practices.
+What does it mean: Declare certifies building products that provide full disclosure of ingredients and promote sustainable construction practices.

 Link: Declare